 Overview of Flexible Network Load Balancer

-Describes what network load balancers are, and how to get access to links that provide details on specific network load balancer topics.
+Understand what network load balancers are, and how to get access to links that provide details on specific network load balancer topics.

 The Oracle Cloud Infrastructure Flexible Network Load Balancer service (Network Load Balancer) provides automated traffic distribution from one entry point to multiple backend servers in your virtual cloud network (VCN).
 It operates at the connection level and load balances incoming client connections to healthy backend servers based on Layer 3/Layer 4 (IP protocol) data.
 The service offers a load balancer with your choice of a regional public or private IP address that is elastically scalable and scales up or down based on client traffic with no bandwidth configuration requirement.